Well, it happened again…

 First, it was a teenage girl being harassed by her 200-pound, 6-foot-something ex-boyfriend on a street corner.
 She’d broken up with him.
 He didn’t like that.
 Things escalated quickly.
 She was sobbing.
 He was screaming and raging, hulking over her, inches from her face.
 I witnessed the scene while I was on my morning run, and I stormed up and told him to back the fuck away.
 He didn’t like that, either.
 After a tense face-off, he turned and headed back to his car.
 (But not before tossing a few curse words and threats in my direction.)

 Then, it was a woman being slapped by her husband in a Parisian apartment.
+This was just last week.
 I could see everything through the window.
 It was horrendous.
 With a neighbor’s help (because my French isn’t exactly fluent) I called the police.
 They arrived asap and dragged the asshole away.

 There have been other incidents, too.